 Management regularly reviews potential Open Point opportunities.
 If successful in being awarded these opportunities, Management would then estimate additional capital costs in order to construct suitable facilities for Open Points.
-The Company estimates approximately \$23.0 million in capital costs may be incurred by the end of fiscal 2017 related to awarded Open Points, \$8.7 million of this amount is to be financed.
+The Company estimates approximately \$18.3 million in capital costs that may be incurred by the first quarter of 2020 related to awarded Open Points.
 If awarded in the future, Management will provide additional cost estimates and timing of construction.
 In order to be successful in some opportunities, Management may be required to secure appropriate land for the potential Open Points, in which case, additional land purchase costs may be incurred in the future.